 My name is Brooke Kerry.
 I currently reside in east Alabama, and I share my home with my wonderful family.
 I am a stay at home mother to two beautiful boys and many fur babies.
 I have always had a deep passion and love for all animals.
 When I was little, my mother allowed me to have mice and hamsters, gerbils and guinea pigs, but I was never allowed to own rats.
 When I became an adult, I decided to get a few rats and see if they were good pets.
-My first two rats were a couple of black hooded brothers I named Niccodemus and Master Splinter.
+My first two rats were a couple of black hooded brothers I named Nicodemus and Master Splinter.
 When they passed away, I decided that I wanted to breed rats on my own.
 I researched for a while and started breeding the following year.
 I bred Miniature Schnauzers for several years prior to owning rats, so applying the general laws of genetics to another species wasn't very difficult.
 Breeding is definitely not for everyone, however.
 It takes a lot of hard work and dedication.
 It also takes a great deal of knowledge, which is why I didn't just jump in blindly.
 There is a lot more to responsible breeding than just throwing two animals of the opposite sex together.
 You have to really respect and love the animals you are working with.
-If you do, you will always make sure you are doing what is best for them, and for their species.
+The goal should always be to better the species.
 I fell in love with rats, and I aim to produce healthy, sweet, and beautiful babies for others to love and cherish.

 About My Goals